pnearing/bluetoothScreenLock/README.md

 ## Near-action command

 - Optional "Near command" runs when your device transitions from away to near (after having been away at least once).
 Leave blank to disable.
+- By default, commands run safely without a shell (arguments are split like a terminal would).
+This avoids shell injection risks.
+- If you need shell features (pipes, redirects, env var expansion), enable the checkbox "Run command in shell (advanced)" under the command box in Settings.

+Examples:

+- Without shell (default):
+  - `gnome-screensaver-command -d`
+  - `/home/me/bin/unlock-script --verbose`
+- With shell (enable checkbox first):
+  - `sh -lc 'export FOO=1; mycmd | tee /tmp/log'`

+Security: shell mode is powerful but risky; only enable it if you trust the command content.

 ## Re-lock delay (unlock detection)